dakshberry121/temp-pics/README.md

 # temp-pics

-These pics are just for testing purpose.
+These pics are just for testing purpose for one of my upcoming process.